ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/studio/management/compact.markdown

-﻿# Manage Your Server : Compact
+# Manage Your Server: Compact

 Here you can easily compact data by choosing an appropriate database or a file system.